-How were resolutions used by NCTE in 2018?
+How have resolutions been used by NCTE in the past?

-- In April the Resolution on Amplifying the Voice of Literacy Teachers further guided a reboot of our traditional “Advocacy Day,” turning it into a robust Advocacy and Leadership Summit.
+- One April the Resolution on Amplifying the Voice of Literacy Teachers further guided a reboot of our traditional “Advocacy Day,” turning it into a robust Advocacy and Leadership Summit.

-- In October we found new ways to put writing resources in the hands of teachers, thanks to the Resolution on Professional Learning in the Teaching of Writing for Inservice Teachers.
+- One October we found new ways to put writing resources in the hands of teachers, thanks to the Resolution on Professional Learning in the Teaching of Writing for Inservice Teachers.

 Learn more about submitting a resolution here.